SalmaKazemiRashed/Cell_Microscopy_project/doc/Evaluation.md

 For evaluating U-Net models we have used our three best models as Model3, Model12, and Model14 where in the main manuscript we have mentioned the different training sets that they were trained on.
-The whole evaluation of U-Net models are described in evaluation/UNet/UNET_concise_Evaluation.ipynb The required functions are mostly taken from  [carpenterlab](https://github.com/carpenterlab/unet4nuclei.git) repo and revised according to our models and data.
+The whole evaluation of U-Net models are described in evaluation/UNet/UNET_concise_Evaluation.ipynb

+The required functions are mostly taken from  [carpenterlab](https://github.com/carpenterlab/unet4nuclei.git) repo and revised according to our models and data.
 Besides, a classification of Tiny, Small, Normal and Large nuclei is also performed to see in which category the models work best.
-Then Jaccard index were calculated based in IOU and then by assigning a threshold, F1-score were calculated.
+Then Jaccard index were calculated based on IOU and then by assigning a threshold, F1-score were calculated.

-The following table shows the results for each U-Net model.
+The following table shows the results for each U-Net model on test set.